michael-haroon/michael-haroon.github.io/src/posts/SI-SGR.md

 ---</s>

 EDIT: I  realized assumptions for the model were violated.
 The underlying data are time series.
 OLS assumes independent residuals (no autocorrelation).
 Times series are autocorrelated by definition.
 Gotta start over!
+The plan is to look into ML models.